 Held in the spring at Cheyenne Mountain State Park, this race is an opportunity to test your nature skills.
 As an archery competition, this two-day event starts with challenge courses, socials, and a Hunters Course to conclude the event.
-Participates must provide their own pack and pack weight.
-No scopes or magnification of any kind is allowed during the competition and you must carry arrows in a bow quiver, or pack only.
-All participates that finish will qualify for the national champions.
-Whether you want to watch or join in, this is a popular event that you won’t want to miss if you bring your camper to visit the park in the spring.
+Whether you want to watch or join in, this is a popular event that you won’t want to miss if you are visiting the park during this time.

 You can participate in two hiking challenges at the park.
 The first is the 100 Mile Trail challenge by completing the goal of logging in 100 miles of trails.
 The second is the Cheyenne Mountain State Park Trail Challenge, which is to complete all 18 of the existing trails.
 Miles must be confirmed by staff and can be done at your own pace.
 Once the challenges are completed, participants have the opportunity to earn a special patch for the Trail Challenge and the 100 Mile completers will receive a Cheyenne Mountain State Park Challenge Coin.